AssetFetch/spec/spec.md

 ### 7.9.1. `link.loose_material`

-When applied to a component, it indicates that this component uses one or multiple materials defined using `process.loose_material` datablocks.
+When applied to a component, it indicates that this component uses one or multiple materials defined using `role.loose_material_map` datablocks.

 | Field           | Format | Requirement | Description                                            |
 | --------------- | ------ | ----------- | ------------------------------------------------------ |